Mayor Muthanna

-Mayor Muthanna is a 1969 Indian Kannada-language film directed by Siddalingaiah.
+Mayor Muthanna is a 1969 Indian Kannada-language film directed by Siddalingaiah in his directorial debut.
 The film stars Dr. Rajkumar and Bharathi.
-The film was Siddalingaiah's debut as a director and actor Dwarkish's first independent production venture who had earlier co- produced the 1966 movie Mamatheya Bandhana with 2 other people under Thunga Pictures.
+The film was Dwarkish's first independent production venture who had earlier co-produced the 1966 movie Mamatheya Bandhana with two other people under the Thunga Pictures banner.
 The sub-plot of the film regarding the salvaging of the sub-standard grain was inspired by the 1886 novel The Mayor of Casterbridge by Thomas Hardy.
 However, apart from this small episode, neither any plot point nor any sequence was borrowed from that novel.
 The movie was remade in Telugu in 1974 as Chairman Chalamayya starring Chalam.

-Production and Release
+Production and release

-MGR who hardly portrayed roles requiring him to consume alcohol had appeared in one such role in the song Javvathu Medai from the 1963 Tamil movie Panathottam.
-Producer Dwarkish wanted Rajkumar to do a similar sequence.
-Rajkumar, who like MGR, does not appear in roles requiring him to consume alcohol on-screen, refused to do such a song and hence they incorporated a sequence where he only had to act like as though he has consumed alcohol.
-Another song Ayyayyayyo Hallimukha was shot at HMT swimming pool even though it was raining since both Dr.Rajkumar and Bharati were supposed to go to Jaipur for the shooting of another movie Sri Krishnadevaraya from the next day.
-The movie was made with a budget of Rs.
-1.10 lakhs.
-This was the first Kannada movie to be sold to distributors before release.
-However, the producer had lamented that he did a pre-release business at a very less amount which would give him only a paltry sum of ₹50,000 as profit whereas post release the movie did a business of ₹10 lakhs.
+M. G. Ramachandran, who hardly portrayed roles requiring him to consume alcohol, had appeared in one such role in the song "Javvathu Medai" from the 1963 Tamil film Panathottam.
+Producer Dwarakish wanted Dr. Rajkumar to do a similar sequence.
+Rajkumar, who like Ramachandran, did not appear in roles requiring him to consume alcohol on-screen, refused to do such a song and hence they incorporated a sequence where he only had to act like as though he has consumed alcohol.
+Another song "Ayyayyayyo Hallimukha" was shot at HMT swimming pool even though it was raining, since both Rajkumar and Bharathi Vishnuvardhan were supposed to go to Jaipur for the shooting of another film, Sri Krishnadevaraya from the following day.

+Mayor Muthanna was made with a budget of ₹1.10 lakh.
+It was the first Kannada film to be sold to distributors before release.
+However, the producer had lamented that he did a pre-release business at a very less amount which would give him only a paltry sum of ₹50,000 as profit whereas post release the film did a business of ₹10 lakh.